Affirmative Action Policy/Non-discrimination Statement

 Violations of this policy, including knowingly providing a false report, or failing to cooperate fully with an investigation, may lead to disciplinary action up to and including dismissal from employment or expulsion from the college.
 Violations may also result in criminal penalties.

-Any questions or concerns regarding this policy should be directed to Paul Martland, dean of administration, or Alfred Williams, dean of academic affairs and student services.
+Any questions or concerns regarding this policy should be directed to Paul Martland, dean of administration, or John Lewis, dean of academic affairs and student services.

 The policy provided herein applies to all Quinebaug Valley Community College faculty, staff, students, visitors and contracted services.
 The weapons policy applies to both the Danielson campus and the Windham Technical High School classroom facility and offsite activities sponsored by Quinebaug Valley Community College.